CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

   * Bug Fix

 * Ownership will change over the course of script life
-* Minimize effort with each revision
+* The goal should be to Minimize effort each time it has to be modified
-* CLI/output might change
 * Easy to read
-* Consistent style
+* Consistent style across script, library
 * Documentation
   * Header
   * Comments